 EL-4.
 The District's multi-year financial plan shall not deviate materially from the Board's Ends priorities or risk fiscal jeopardy.
-The District's annual budget shall not fail to be derived from a multi-year plan of at least five years.
+The District's annual budget shall be derived from a multi-year plan of at least five years.

-Accordingly, the CEO/-General Manager shall not allow financial planning/budgeting which:
+Accordingly, the CEO/General Manager shall not allow financial planning/budgeting which:

-- Fails to include credible projection of revenues and expenses, separation of capital and operational items, cash flow, and disclosure of planning assumptions. - 2.
-Allows operating reserves to fall below the required 120 days of Revenue Funds at the end of any fiscal year. - 2.
-Allows operating cash to drop below a safety reserve of less than \$20 million at the end of any fiscal year. - 3.
+- 1. Fails to include credible projection of revenues and expenses, separation of capital and operational items, cash flow, and disclosure of planning assumptions. - 2.
+Allows operating reserves to fall below the required 120 days of Revenue Funds at the end of any fiscal year. - 3.
 Provides less for Board prerogatives during the year than is set forth in the Cost of Governance policy. - 4.
-Allows Electric System year-end debt service coverage to fall below 1.75. - Finances greater than forty percent (40%) of non-generating or energy storage Electric System capital assets within a fifteen-year period including the plan year. - 5.
-Finances greater than forty percent (40%) of non-generation Electric System capital improvements within a fifteen-year period including the plan year. - 6.
-Plans for general Electric System rate increases in excess of three percent (3%) in any year, or compound increases in excess of nine ten percent (109%) over any consecutive five-year period.
-The District may plan for non-general rate increases that are forecasted by Bonneville Power Administration (BPA) for electricity and the City of Everett for water purchases.
+Allows Electric System year-end debt service coverage to fall below 1.75. - 5.
+Finances greater than forty percent (40%) of total non-generating or energy storage Electric System capital assets within a fifteen-year term, including a ten-year historic and a 5-year planning period. - 6.
+Plans for General Electric System and Water System revenue adjustments in excess of three percent (3%) in any year, or compound increases in excess of ten percent (10%) over any consecutive five-year period, exclusive of rate increases that are forecasted by Bonneville Power Administration (BPA) for electricity and the City of Everett for water purchases.